Skip to Main Content

 Schedule for Qualifying and for Thesis Committee Meetings

 Students should meet at least twice in the first year with their committee.
 Additional meetings may be needed at the discretion of the committee.
-It is expected that by January 31 students are to hold their pre-qualifying committee meeting at which time the student will present a preliminary (pre-) prospectus.
-The qualifying meeting should be held by end of spring term, year one or no later than end of fall term year two.
+It is expected that by January 31st year one students are to hold their pre-qualifying committee meeting at which time the student will present a preliminary (pre-) prospectus.
+The qualifying meeting should be held by the end of fall term year two.

-Students who have been admitted to candidacy must meet with their thesis committee at 6-month intervals (at a minimum) throughout the duration of their training.
+Students who have been admitted to candidacy must meet with their thesis committee at six-month intervals (at a minimum) throughout the duration of their training.
 The meetings will be scheduled in advance.
 The thesis advisor serves as chair of the committee and all committee meetings, except for the prospectus meeting.
-The thesis advisor will report to the program registrar and the director of graduate studies about the outcome of each meeting, including progress of the student and any recommendations by the committee.
+The thesis advisor will report to the program Registrar and the Director of Graduate Studies about the outcome of each meeting, including progress of the student and any recommendations by the committee.

 Years Two through Completion